altocodenl/cell/readme.md

 Note that each value in a list has a position.
 In the list above, `1234` comes first, and then comes `Hi`.
 This list, that has two values, also has two *paths*: `1` and `2`. `1` takes you to the first value, `1234`, while `2` takes you to the second value, `Hi`.
 Paths are how you can get to a specific value inside a list.
 The paths of all lists are always numbers (integer numbers, to be more precise).

-The last data type is hash.
+The four and last data type is the *hash*.
 Like a list, it can hold multiple values.
 However, its paths are not numbers, but texts.

 ```
 name: Odd
 age: 32
 ```

-Tables are a good way to represent data.
+Tables are a good way to represent cell data.
 For example, the hash we just saw can be expressed in **table format**:

 <table>
    <tr>